Emergency Assistance and Government Benefits

 Classes and Programs – Learn more>

 Need a tool?
 Contact a Tool Library

 - PNA Tool Lending Library – Learn more>

 - West Seattle Tool Library – Learn more>

 - NE Seattle Tool Library – Learn more>

 - SE Seattle Tool Library – Learn more>

 - Smashwords – programs and resources to support Seattle writers.
 Learn more>

 Help prevent scams aimed at seniors!

-The financial education non-profit CENTS has created Senior Money , which is an instructional DVD, companion website, and in-person presentations to teach senior citizens how to spot and avoid all the scams aimed at them.
+The financial education non-profit CENTS has created Senior Money, which is an instructional DVD, companion website, and in-person presentations to teach senior citizens how to spot and avoid all the scams aimed at them.
 The video, which features Attorney General Bob Ferguson, has three 35 minute sections: 1) reverse mortgages, 2) scams, and 3) identity theft and estate planning.
-Contact Tony Leahy at email@example.com or 206-267-7017 if you would like a free DVD or in-person presentation at your facility.
-The website has the video and additional resources (www.seniormoneyproject.org).
+Contact Tony Leahy at firstname.lastname@example.org or 206-267-7017 if you would like a free DVD or in-person presentation at your facility.
+The website has video and additional resources (www.seniormoneyproject.org).